Skip to content

 Insurance claim guide

-Amarillo's high contractor density provides homeowners with repair options, though post-storm backlogs typically extend 4–8 weeks following major hail events.
-The city experiences moderate storm chaser activity after regional storms, making contractor verification essential for Potter County residents.
-Texas Insurance Code § 707.002 specifically prohibits contractors from offering to pay or waive insurance deductibles, with violations carrying Class B misdemeanor penalties for both contractors and participating homeowners.
+Amarillo's high contractor market density provides homeowners with repair options, though post-storm backlogs typically extend 4–8 weeks following major hail events.
+The city sees moderate storm chaser activity during regional storm seasons, making contractor verification essential.
+Texas Insurance Code § 707.002 prohibits contractors from offering to waive or absorb your insurance deductible—violations carry Class B misdemeanor charges for both contractor and homeowner.

 Full 10-step claim guide for Amarillo